pattern-library/generator-pattern-library/generators/app/templates/_README.md

 `npm install -g generator-pattern-library`

+### Create a pattern

+If you would like to create a new pattern in your local patterns directory, run this command:

+`yo pattern-library:pattern`

 ### Clone a pattern

 If you would like to clone an existing pattern from an NPM-located pattern library run this command:

-`COMMAND TBD`

-### Create a pattern

-If you would like to create a new pattern in your local patterns directory, run this command:

 `COMMAND TBD`